SIGNS: NON-LIT e.g. MIRRORS, BANNERS & OTHERS

 Examples of Bavarian signs and a banner displayed below chronologically within two groups.; those for Bavarian's' Old Style Beer and those for Bavarian's Select Beer.

 Circa 1946 - 1957.
 All the signs below are from the Bavarian Brewing Co.
 The banner emphasizes the brewer's trademark and shield as well as its slogan.
 The next two items the first row have similar frames, but one emphasizes the slogan and the other emphasizes the trade mark and a different slogan - …brewed the old style way.
 In the middle row the first two items features Bavarian's main "A Man's Beer" slogan.
-But the last image indicates the "...And Her Too" which began around 1953, and tries to incorporate a feminine touch with the inclusion of what appears to be a planter with some flowers.
-The last row includes a miniature old style (1908 Buick) to go along with the Bavarian's Old Style Beer.
-It's possible this miniature car could have been part of a series that included other early cars.
+But the last two images indicates "That Women Like Too!" as well as "...And Her Too" which began around 1953, and tries to incorporate a feminine touch with the inclusion of what appears to be a planter with some flowers.